This post may contain affiliate links. Please read our disclosure policy.

 Notes

-Homemade chicken stock is almost a mandatory item here.
-This soup is intensely good and using canned chicken stock wouldn’t do it justice, however if you have to, you have to.
+- Homemade chicken stock is almost a mandatory item here.
+This soup is intensely good and using canned chicken stock won’t do it complete justice.
+However, if you have to use canned, it will still be good (just not AS good).

-If you use regular curly kale instead of Tuscan kale, it will need to cook longer before you add the potatoes.
+- If you use regular curly kale instead of Tuscan kale, it will need to cook longer before you add the potatoes.
 Test and once tender, add the potatoes and continue on.
-Tuscan Kale is also know as Dinosaur kale, Toscano kale, palm tree kale and Lacinato kale.
+Tuscan Kale is also known as Dinosaur kale, Toscano kale, palm tree kale and Lacinato kale.

 So much better than Olive Garden.
 Loved it.
 Great recipe.